 Evidence of Superstoichiometric H/D LENR Active Sites and High-Temperature Superconductivity in a Hydrogen-Cycled Pd/PdO

-A. G. Lipson et al., "Evidence of Superstoichiometric H/D LENR Active Sites and High-Temperature Superconductivity in a Hydrogen-Cycled Pd/PdO," Condensed Matter Nuclear Science - Proceedings of the 12th International Conference on Cold Fusion, ICCF 2005, World Scientific Publishing, Jan 2006.
+A. G. Lipson et al., "Evidence of Superstoichiometric H/D LENR Active Sites and High-Temperature Superconductivity in a Hydrogen-Cycled Pd/PdO," Proceedings of the Condensed Matter Nuclear Science 2005, World Scientific Publishing, Jan 2006.

 12th International Conference on Condensed Matter Nuclear Science, ICCF 2005